AJWest22/MS1-resub/README.md

 On mobile the toggle nav is off center, this is unusal as it was centering and working perfectly until the very late stages of development, again I'm not sure why this is, but attempts were made to correct this: overflow-y set to hidden and was used to stop the toggle button from dropping out of alignment with the logo, and overflow-x was set to hidden and was used in an attempt to keep the toggle menu button on the screen, closer to the logo, however although overflow-y stopped it from sinking out of alignment, overflow-x did little to correct the bug.
 On iPhone and Android Models in portrait mode, the menu was not visible at all, it was there but positioned off screen, this was demonstrated as when the phone was rotated to landscape mode, the menu appeared, and worked perfectly.
 In order for users to have a menu, it was decided to keep overflow-x turned off, so users could at least have a menu.

-Margin and padding were used to attempt to correct this, but setting the margin to margin-left and a negative figure, or margin-right to a positive figure, or doing the same ting but with padding-left and padding-right respectively corrected the bug.
+Margin and padding were used to attempt to correct this, but setting the margin to margin-left and a negative figure, or margin-right to a positive figure, or doing the same thing but with padding-left and padding-right respectively corrected the bug.

 In the screenshots below you can see the nav centered on mobile in the beginning of development, and then later at the end it has been pushed out of container for some reason.
 This might be an issue with Flexbox and margins, as there is a similar issue with the Performance Squads text, as discussed later on.